molstar/molstar/README.md

 ### Develop with `esbuild`

 Experimental support for faster builds with `esbuild`
-- `npm run dev` - watch mode for all apps and examples
+- `npm run dev:all` - watch mode for all apps and examples
 - `npm run dev:viewer` - watch mode for viewer
 - `npm run dev:apps` - watch mode for all apps
 - `npm run dev:examples` - watch mode for all examples